What you can see, and what you can't.

 - Decisions despite data

-Every metric has a named decision.
+Every metric has a named decision and is read across both populations.
 The dashboard is shorter.
+Human and AI metrics are reconciled into one read.
 Reviews ask why before what.
 Metrics without decisions get retired without ceremony.

 - Decision-tied metrics